ianstormtaylor/slate/docs/concepts/04-transforms.md

 ```

 When performing transforms, if you're ever looping over nodes and transforming them one at a time, consider seeing if `match` can solve your use case, and offload the complexity of managing loops to Slate instead.
+The `match` function can examine the children of a node, in `node.children`, or use `Node.parent` to examine its parent.